 Normally you can't transfer an OEM Windows 7 license to a different machine to install Windows 7, but Microsoft seem to be ignoring this for Windows 10 upgrades.

-If you have an old working Vista computer and a non-working Windows 7 computer, You can clean-install Windows 10 on the working machine and activate it using the Windows 7 key from the broken machine.
-Most desktops and laptops that shipped with Windows Vista will run Windows 10.
-You could also use this method to activate Windows 10 on a new, self-built PC.
+If you' have built a new computer and have a non-working Windows 7 computer, you can clean-install Windows 10 on the new machine and activate it using the Windows 7 key from the broken machine.

 Head on over to the Windows 10 download page and follow the instructions under Using the media creation tool / Perform a clean installation.
 This creates a DVD or USB drive to install Windows 10.